chalimmm/OTMIC/README.md

 # QOMIC
-Solutions of Quiz OTMIC by @otmic.icg on instagram
+A Little Solutions of Quiz OTMIC by @otmic.icg on instagram